GoogleCloudPlatform/container-developer-workshop/labs/python/README.md

 1. Change default application name
-* sed -i 's/dockerfile-image/python-app/' skaffold.yamlOpen `skaffold.yaml`
+    * Open `skaffold.yaml`
     * Select the image name currently set as `dockerfile-image`
     * Right click and choose Change All Occurrences
     * Type in the new name as `python-app`

 ## Modify Kubernetes Configuration File